 I added a cookie press to my baking tools collection a few years ago.
 Inside this baking tool is a metal plate with a stenciled shape.
 A cookie press presses your cookie dough through the metal plate to create beautifully shaped cookies.
 It’s actually a lot easier than a rolling pin and cookie cutters!

 - I recommend this OXO cookie press.
 This is not a sponsored post; I genuinely love this cookie press.
 It’s the easiest to use and comes with 12 different shapes you can swap out.
 Just read the hundreds of positive reviews.
 It also makes a wonderful holiday gift!
-I always include it in my annual Holiday Baking Gift Guide.
+I always include it in my annual guide full of Holiday Gifts for Bakers.

 How to Make Spritz Cookies